teambit/bit/docs/workspace.md

 # Workspace

-When running the `bit init` command, you essentialy create a local workspace to work with code components.
+When running the `bit init` command, you essentially create a local workspace to work with code components.
 The workspace contains 3 directories, each with its own responsibility and attributes.
 In this section we will list all of them, define their purpose and talk about the use cases in which you will work with each of them, and comment on how to use them when working with source code management tools for your project, and other packaging managers.

 ### .bit Directory

-`.bit` is the 'local scope' that is being refered across these docs.
+`.bit` is the 'local scope' that is being referred across these docs.

 Think about it as a file-system based DB for Bit.
 It holds all the object Bit manages, as well as contains the indexes for the `search` command.